benjinx/Toon/CodeStyleGuide.md

 std::vector<Entitys *> entitys;
 ```

-`#include` statements should be grouped into the following categories: Temporality, System, and Third Party.
+`#include` statements should be grouped into the following categories: Toon, System, and Third Party.
 Within those categories they should be alphabetized, except when order is important.

 *Right*
 ```